 We hope you join us, in-person or over Zoom.

 See further information below the schedule, but please note that not all questions will be answered here!
-A time honored way to learn in Zen is to jump right in and follow along—if you don’t know how to do something or forget what comes next, it is a great joy for an experienced practitioner or the Head of Practice to point you in the right direction.
+A time honored way to learn in Zen is to jump right in and follow along—if you don’t know how to do something or forget what comes next, it is a great joy for an experienced practitioner to point you in the right direction.

 Practice with us through the completion of Morning Service.

 In formal Zen practice, we cultivate quiet, attentive, and non-social space together.
 Particularly in our modern human world, our minds exist in a torrent of words, images, and sensory overload.
-Though spiritual practice isn’t limited to sitting still and being quiet, finding our own hips in the deep sea of mind is aided by silence and stillness.
+Though spiritual practice isn’t limited to sitting still and being quiet, finding our way on the cushion in the deep sea of mind is aided by silence and stillness.